MTG/da-tacos/README.md

 # Da-TACOS

 We present Da-TACOS: a dataset for cover song identification and understanding.
 It contains two subsets, namely **the benchmark subset** and **the cover analysis subset**, with pre-extracted features and metadata for **15,000** and **10,000 songs**, respectively.
 The annotations included in the metadata are obtained with the API of [SecondHandSongs.com](https://secondhandsongs.com).
+All audio files are encoded in MP3 format and their sample rate is 44.1 kHz.

 For organizing the data, we use the structure of SecondHandSongs where each song is called a **'performance'**, and each clique (cover group) is called a **'work'**.
 Based on this, the file names of the songs are their unique performance IDs (PID, e.g. `P_22`), and their labels with respect to their cliques are their work IDs (WID, e.g. `W_14`).